CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-ios.md

 from https://github.com/facebook/zstd/releases/tag/v1.5.2, the
 zstd-1.5.2.tar.gz archive.

+Alternatively you can use the helper script to build libzstd for iOS: https://github.com/CollaboraOnline/online/blob/master/scripts/build-zstd-ios.sh

 2.3.2) Unpack in some suitable location.

 2.3.3) Compile.
 Note: in the first command, force SDK to iOS and set the